 Our Governing Body have a strategic leadership responsibility for our federation's safeguarding arrangements and will ensure that they comply with their duties under legislation.
-They will have regard to KCSiE 2023, ensuring policies, procedures and training in our schools are effective and comply with the law at all times.
+They will have regard to KCSiE 2023, ensuring policies, procedures and training in their schools/colleges are effective and comply with the law at all times.